ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 =--

-This splitness condition is in particular satisfied by all [[Cech nerve]]s of covers by coproducts of representables.
+This splitness condition is in particular satisfied by all [[?ech nerve]]s of covers by coproducts of representables.